 Learn more about ketamine:

 Psychedelic Support offers ketamine training for providers in partnership with Polaris Insight Center.
 Psychedelic Support has also built an online course to train providers on ketamine and its therapeutic effects, clinical research findings and neural mechanisms.
+Learn more about ketamine in our susbtance guide.

 The Psychedelic Support Ketamine online course teaches about ketamine’s pharmacology, safety and effects, neuroscience findings, therapeutic approaches, and risks associated with recreational use.